San Damiano Scholarship Program for Church Leadership

 - Submit an application and gain admittance to Marian University.

-- Complete the San Damiano Scholarship Application by November 15, 2020.
+- Complete the San Damiano Scholarship Application.

 Upon review of your application, we'll notify you if you are invited to interview.